jjadeb/DSCI310_Group-12_Credit-Risk-Classification/README.md

 - Jade Bouchard

 ## About
 The goal of our analysis is to classify whether someone is a good or bad credit risk using attributes such as Credit History, Duration, and Residence.
-Our best performing model is a Random Forest model.
-This model gave us an accuracy of 0.8 on unseen data, a decent result compared to the dummy model accuracy of 0.7.
-We also obtained a precision score of 0.8, recall score of 0.95, and F1 Score of 0.87.
+Our best-performing model is a Random Forest model.
+This model gave us an accuracy of 0.8 on unseen data, a decent result compared to the dummy model's accuracy of 0.7.
+We also obtained a precision score of 0.8, a recall score of 0.95, and F1 Score of 0.87.
 Our model performs decently well in terms of identifying people who are a good credit risk.
-However if this model is to have a hand in real-world decision making, precision should be improved in order to minimize classifying poor credit risks as good credit risks (false positives).
-In addition, more research should be done in order to ensure the model produces fair and equitable recommendations.
+However, if this model is to have a hand in real-world decision-making, precision should be improved to minimize classifying poor credit risks as good credit risks (false positives).
+In addition, more research should be done to ensure the model produces fair and equitable recommendations.

 ## Data Description
 The Statlog (German Credit Data) dataset, sourced from [this UCI’s Machine Learning Repository](https://archive.ics.uci.edu/dataset/144/statlog+german+credit+data), used for classifying individuals as good or bad credit risks based on a variety of attributes.
 A cost matrix is required for evaluation, where misclassification costs are outlined.
 The cost matrix indicates that it is worse to classify a customer as good when they are bad, compared to classifying a customer as bad when they are good.
 The dataset contains 1000 instances with 20 features.
 Each feature has a different role, type, and demographic information.